Sandusky hearing delayed in Penn State abuse case

 Former athletic director Tim Curley and former university vice president Gary Schultz are facing perjury charges stemming from the investigation.
 The hearing for Schultz and Curley is slated for December 6.
 The pair have proclaimed their innocence.

-Also on Tuesday, the Penn State Nittany Lions' interim head coach said he doubted talk that the football team could be kept out of a post-season bowl game because of the Sandusky scandal.
+Also on Tuesday, the Penn State interim head football coach said he doubted talk the team could be kept out of a postseason bowl game because of the scandal.

-"I have not heard that from anybody," Tom Bradley said at a press conference.
-Penn State's acting President Rodney Erickson "has talked to people; that's not the case," Bradley said.

-Bradley said he had not seen a Wall Street Journal article about how Paterno reportedly clashed with the university's former standards and conduct officer over how players should be disciplined for crimes or other offenses.